nithyaramakrishnan/data-shield/ts-index.md

 {: tsCauses}

 {: tsResolve}
-To resolve the issue, you can use the following steps:
+To resolve the issue, try the following steps:

 1. Access each node on the cluster.